equinor/ert/docs/source/forward_model_jobs.rst

     ]

 The add_templates job will search in the file ``wc_wells.json`` for the keys defined by the user in the config file ``at_config.yml`` and where the keys are present the job will add the corresponding template file.
-The resulting output ``at_wells.json`` has the following form
+The resulting output ``at_wells.json`` has the following form:

 ``at_wells.json``